-Little known fact: I am exceedingly good at hiding.
-I am so good at hiding that I have passed family members by in the street and have literally waved at them, and they have not recognized me.
-I am so exceedingly talented that even my own mother has not recognized me in actual video footage with only me in the shot, in clear view, speaking and moving.
+I am an expert at hiding in plain sight.
+I am so exceedingly talented that even my own mother has not recognized me in actual video footage with only me in the shot, in clear view, speaking, and moving.
 Feel free to let your jaw drop.
 I'll wait.

 Here's the thing—I am by no means talented or shifty or inconspicuous.
 I'm actually pretty tall, awkward, and loud.
 This leads me to believe that if I can hide in plain sight, anyone can!
 Yep, that's right.
 I'm going to take a second to climb down from my high horse to teach you how to become invisible.

 After reading this, you'll have all the skills and know-how necessary to navigate in public undetected.
-And believe me, you'll find many situations in which these skills come in handy, whether you're out on the streets and on the lamb or in the company parking lot trying to avoid Derk Lamb from Sales.
+Believe me, you'll find many situations in which these skills come in handy, whether you're out on the streets, on the lamb, or in the company parking lot trying to avoid Derk Lamb from Sales.

 Becoming invisible does not entail special technology, magical cloaks, or crazy ninja moves.
-You can become invisible in everyday clothes, walking around like an entirely normal human being.
+You can become invisible in everyday clothes while walking around like an entirely normal human being.
 All it takes is a little bit of foresight.

 Confused?
 Don't be.
 Consider the vast majority of your acquaintances.
 What is the first thing that you notice about them?
 Their hair?
 Their outfits?
 Their crazy glasses?

 If these distinguishing characteristics were to change, do you think you would still recognize these people?
 Probably not.

 The key to becoming invisible, then, is to disassociate yourself from your distinguishing characteristics.